-- Refinance Your Loan: You may be able to take advantage of lower interest rates, but refinancing your loan.
-You may be able to get a lower interest rate to lower your payments.
+- Refinance Your Loan: You may be able to take advantage of lower interest rates or lower your payments by refinancing your loan.
 Bankrate.com has put together a list of pros and cons to refinancing your loan, which we highly recommend you read, especially if you have bad credit.
 Click here for the article.

 - Consolidate Your Private loans/Perkins loans: You may want to consider consolidating with the Direct Loan program However, you will want to research this fully before making this decision.
 You could run into potential problems or not be eligible.
 Click here for more information.

 - Income-Driven Repayment Plan (IDR): If you are not on an IDR plan, you may want to consider switching to one.
 Your payments may be considerably lower through this plan.